Grant Proposal Components Offered by the National Dropout Prevention Center

 - Early Childhood Education

-Dropout prevention starts early, often before students arrive to school.
+Dropout prevention starts before students arrive to school.
 Learn how you and your community can be proactive in decreasing your dropout rate years in advance.

 - Professional Development